bank-vaults/bank-vaults.dev/docs/operator/howto-vault-e2e.md

 The bank-vaults operator takes care of creating and maintaining internal cluster communications but if you wish to use your vault install outside of your Kubernetes cluster what is the best way to maintain a secure state.
-Creating a standard Ingress object will reverse proxy these requests to your vault instance but this is a hand off between the external SSL connection and the internal one and not acceptable for some circumstances and if you have to adhere to scrict security standards.
+Creating a standard Ingress object will reverse proxy these requests to your vault instance but this is a hand off between the external SSL connection and the internal one and not acceptable for some circumstances and if you have to adhere to strict security standards.

 ## Workflow

-Here we will create a separate TCP listner for vault using a custom SSL certificate on an external domain of your choosing.
+Here we will create a separate TCP listener for vault using a custom SSL certificate on an external domain of your choosing.
 We will then install a unique ingress-nginx controller allowing SSL pass through.
 SSL Pass through comes with a performance hit, so you would not use this on a production website or ingress-controller that has a lot of traffic.

 ## Install

 ### ingress-nginx

-### vaules.yaml
+values.yaml

 ```yaml
 controller:
   electionID: vault-ingress-controller-leader